pidge1014/SRD20.Path.V.1.5/Base Classes/Scout.md

 |9th|9|+3|+6|+3|Hide in Plain Sight|
 |10th|10|+3|+7|+3|Scout Senses (Blindsense 30ft)|

+## Class Features

 **Skirmish (Ex):** A scout relies on mobility to create weaknesses in an enemies defense.
 She deals an extra 1d8 points of precision damage on all attacks she makes during any round in which she moves at least 10 feet away from where she was at the start of her turn.
 The extra damage applies only to attacks made after the scout has moved at least 10 feet.
 The skirmish ability cannot be used while mounted.
 The extra damage applies until the start of their next turn.
-This extra damage increases by 1d8 for every three levels gained above 1st (2d8 at 4th, 3d8 at 7th, etc).
+This extra damage increases by 1d8 for every three levels gained above 1st (2d8 at 4th, 3d8 at 7th, etc).<br/>
 Scouts can apply this extra damage to ranged attacks made while skirmishing, but only if the target is within 30 feet.
 This distance increases by 10 feet for every dice added.
 A scout loses this ability when wearing medium or heavy armor or when carrying a medium or heavy load.

 **Trapfinding (Ex)**: A scout can use the Search skill to locate traps with a DC higher than 20, and she can use Disable Device to bypass a trap or disarm magic traps.
 See the rogue class feature